 True story, a couple of months ago I was in New York City for the weekend and looking for a place to eat brunch.
 NYC is huge and while there were thousands of places to eat, I was looking for a restaurant with a hipster atmosphere that was close to my hotel.
 Instead of searching through Yelp, I searched the hashtag #nycbrunch on Instagram.

 Instantly I was bombarded with photos of delicious looking brunches posted by both businesses and customers.
 I clicked on a delicious looking brunch photo posted by a local restaurant.
-The photo was tagged with the restaurant’sso I clicked on the map of the restaurant’s tagged location – it was 4 blocks away from my hotel.
+The photo was tagged with the restaurant’s handle so I clicked on the map of the restaurant’s tagged location – it was 4 blocks away from my hotel.
 I scrolled through the restaurant’s Instagram feed to find that it had the atmosphere I was looking for and BOOM, instant new customer!
 Less than 15 minutes later I was at the restaurant and sitting down for a delicious brunch.

 That’s how you can use these tips to get new customers on Instagram.
 Questions?
 Ask me in the comments below!